Here’s What We Can Learn From The Best CEO Videos

 Microsoft CEO Satya Nadella believes that empathy has been crucial to his success, saying: “Most people think empathy is just something that you reserve for your life and your family and your friends, but the reality is that it’s an existential priority of a business… empathy is core to innovation.”
 On a personal level, Nadella’s child was born with severe brain damage and now has cerebral palsy, which may have gone a long way in further developing the empathy that has made him such an incredibly successful businessman and communicator (Nadella is ranked #29 on Glassdoor’s list of top CEOs).

 Microsoft has 10s of thousands of employees scattered throughout the world.
-Communicating to all of them in an empathetic way, to build a connection with his own employees, being on camera is the only way.
+As CEO, Satya Nadella wanted to communicate in an empathetic way and hoped to build a connection with his own employees, and he knew using video is the only way to do that.